syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 ## Date Customization

-The dates in the Scheduler can be customized by setting specific minimum and maximum date ranges and also defining various date formats to it.
+The date in the Scheduler can be customized by setting specific minimum and maximum date ranges and also defining various date formats to it.

 ### Current Date